Need to stop thinking negatively about yourself? Want to know how to stop bad thoughts in your head?

 What Causes Negative Thinking Patterns?

 Everyone thinks negatively about themselves at times.
-It only becomes a problem when it interferes with everyday life and stifles your goals and dreams.
+It only becomes a problem when it interferes with everyday life and stifles your goals and dreams — and that’s when seeking help from a mental health professional can be beneficial.

 Contrary to what you may believe, negative thinking is perfectly normal.